Grading System and Academic Records

 If the OSA is satisfied that the appropriate conditions have been met, it shall forward the grade appeal form and supporting materials to the Vice Dean of Academic Affairs (or designee), who will appoint a faculty hearing committee to review the case.
 The hearing committee must consist of at least three faculty members drawn from the Student Affairs Committee, plus a representative from the OSA.
 Following review of the body of evidence, the committee will render a decision within thirty (30) days of receiving the appeal.
 The OSA will submit a written letter outlining the hearing committee’s decision to the Vice Dean of Academic Affairs (or designee).

-The Vice Dean of Academic Affairs (or designee) will deliver the hearing committee’s judgement in writing to the student, the instructor, faculty adviser, and the program lead within seven (7) days of receiving the hearing committee’s decision.
+The Vice Dean of Academic Affairs (or designee) will deliver the hearing committee’s judgment in writing to the student, the instructor, faculty advisor, and the program lead within seven (7) days of receiving the hearing committee’s decision.
 A copy of the letter will be placed in the student record maintained by the Office of the Registrar.

 Note: School of Education records are sealed thirty (30) days after the conferral of a degree.
 After this date, no changes will be made to a student’s academic record.